-- (1) A request to make additions, edits, deletions, revisions, or clarifications to these Operating Guides, including any attachments and exhibits to these Operating Guides, is called an "Operating Guide Revision Request" (OGRR).
+- (1) A request to make additions, edits, deletions, revisions, or clarifications to these Operating Guides, including any attachments and exhibits to these Operating Guides, is called an Operating Guide Revision Request (OGRR).
 Except as specifically provided in other Sections of these Operating Guides, this Section shall be followed for all OGRRs.
-ERCOT Members, Market Participants, PUCT Staff, ERCOT Staff, and any other entities are required to utilize the process described herein prior to requesting, through the PUCT or other Governmental Authority, that ERCOT make a change to these Operating Guides, except for good cause shown to the PUCT or other Governmental Authority. - (2) All decisions of the Operations Working Group (OWG), as defined below, Reliability and Operations Subcommittee (ROS), the ERCOT Technical Advisory Committee (TAC) and the Board of Directors with respect to any OGRR shall be posted to the MIS within three Business Days of the date of the decision.
-All such postings shall be maintained on the MIS for at least 180 days from the date of posting. - (3) The "next regularly scheduled meeting" of the OWG, ROS, TAC, or Board of Directors shall mean the next scheduled meeting for which required notice can be timely given regarding the item(s) to be addressed, as specified in the appropriate Board or committee procedures. - (4) Throughout the Operating Guides references are made to the ERCOT Protocols.
-ERCOT Protocols supersede the Operating Guides and any OGRR must be compliant with the Protocols.
-The ERCOT Protocols are subject to the revision process outlined in Protocol Section 21, Process for Protocol Revision. - (5) ERCOT Staff may make corrections at any time during the processing of a particular OGRR.
-Under certain circumstances, however, the Operating Guides can also be revised by ERCOT Staff rather than using the OGRR process outlined in this section. - (a) This type of revision is referred to as an "Administrative OGRR" or "Administrative Changes" and shall consist of corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, and references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), North American Electric Reliability Corporation (NERC) regulations, Federal Energy Regulatory Commission (FERC) rules, etc. Updates to the ERCOT Load Shed Table in Section 4.5.3.2, EECP Steps, shall be processed as an Administrative OGRR. - (b) ERCOT shall post such Administrative OGRRs to the MIS and distribute the OGRR to the OWG at least 5 business days before implementation.
-If no interested party submits comments to the Administrative OGRR, ERCOT staff shall implement it according to Section 1.3.6, Revision Implementation.
+ERCOT Members, Market Participants, PUCT Staff, ERCOT Staff, and any other Entities are required to utilize the process described herein prior to requesting, through the Public Utility Commission of Texas (PUCT) or other Governmental Authority, that ERCOT make a change to these Operating Guides, except for good cause shown to the PUCT or other Governmental Authority. - (2) All decisions of the Operations Working Group (OWG), as defined below, the Reliability and Operations Subcommittee (ROS), the Technical Advisory Committee (TAC) and the ERCOT Board of Directors (Board) with respect to any OGRRs shall be posted to the Market Information System (MIS) within three Business Days of the date of the decision.
+All such postings shall be maintained on the MIS for at least 180 days from the date of posting. - (3) The "next regularly scheduled meeting" of the OWG, ROS, TAC, or the Board shall mean the next scheduled meeting for which required notice can be timely given regarding the item(s) to be addressed, as specified in the appropriate Board or committee procedures. - (4) Throughout the Operating Guides, references are made to the ERCOT Protocols.
+ERCOT Protocols supersede the Operating Guides and any OGRRs must be compliant with the ERCOT Protocols.
+The ERCOT Protocols are subject to the revision process outlined in Protocol Section 21, Process for Protocol Revision. - (5) ERCOT Staff may make non-substantive corrections at any time during the processing of a particular OGRR.
+Under certain circumstances, however, the Operating Guides can also be revised by ERCOT Staff rather than using the OGRR process outlined in this section. - (a) This type of revision is referred to as an "Administrative OGRR" or "Administrative Change" and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, and references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), North American Electric Reliability Corporation (NERC) regulations, Federal Energy Regulatory Commission (FERC) rules, etc. Updates to the ERCOT Load Shed Table in Section 4.5.3.2, EECP Steps, shall be processed as an Administrative OGRR. - (b) ERCOT shall post such Administrative OGRRs to the MIS and distribute the OGRR to the OWG at least ten Business Days before implementation.
+If no interested party submits comments to the Administrative OGRR, ERCOT Staff shall implement it according to Section 1.3.6, Revision Implementation.
 If any interested party submits comments to the Administrative OGRR, then it shall be processed in accordance with the OGRR process outlined in this section.